MichaelMcCann1/Flappy-Bird/README.md

 ```

 ### Resetting the Game
-The game is reset once the player loses and then either clicks or pushes the spcae bar.
+The game is reset once the player loses and then either clicks or pushes the space bar.
 Doing so runs `game.clearGame()`.
 This method first removes the modal and popup message.
 It then removes all the obstacles from the obstacle container.
-This is accmplised by using a while loop.
+This is accomplished by using a while loop.
 The loop will remove the last child of the obstacle container until there are no more children.

 Then the method will set the position of the bird add it will set all the intervals back to the game to make the game start again.